-To temporarily close your road, one resident on behalf of the street will need to apply 3 to 12 weeks in advance for permission from your council traffic/highways department, licensing or events team.
+To temporarily close your road, one resident on behalf of the street will need to apply 3 to 12 weeks in advance for permission for a Temporary Traffic Regulation Order from your council traffic/highways department, licensing or events team.

 Councils vary a lot in structure and what arrangements they require.
 If your council wants to charge you for a road closure or has too complex procedures then you can challenge the officers and/or your local councillors.
 Basically, if there is a charge of more than £50 or so then residents usually cannot afford to go ahead, so councils have to make a choice of supporting street parties in principle or not.